 Where to Get Help

 If your addicted loved one has finally come to terms with the fact that he or she is suffering from an addiction, help is available.
 Addiction Helper is a free service available to addicts and their families.
 We work by putting clients in touch with suitable rehabilitation centres across the country where they can access the treatments they need to get better.
-Call today for free, independent advice and family addiction support.
+Call today for free, confidential advice and family addiction support.